Social media challenges can be fascinating to teens, who can be both impulsive and drawn to behavior that gets

 laundry detergent is a poison that can burn their throats and damage their airways.
 Or that

 misusing medications like diphenhydramine (Benadryl) and similar medicines can cause serious heart problems, seizures and coma.
 What they will focus on is that a popular kid in class did this and got hundreds of likes and comments.

 The role of parents – building a better brain

 As a parent, you can help your teen build intellectual muscle.
 Here's how:

-If your child mention an interest in participating in a challenge, use open-ended questions to encourage them to think through each step of the challenge.
+- If your child seems interested in participating in a challenge, use open-ended questions to encourage them to think through each step of the challenge.
 Ask them to consider the worst outcome.
 Ask them to think about why they would do it, and if it’s worth it.
 Are likes and comments worth hours in the emergency department?

-Be sure to "friend" your kids on social media.
+- Be sure to "friend" your kids on social media.
 Staying in touch on their preferred communication platforms can help you keep in touch with what goes on in their day-to-day lives.
 Watch their stories for clues about what is going on in school and with their friends.
 Let your children know that if you pay for the device and the wireless network, they have to friend you in exchange.
+It's also a good idea to create a Family Media Plan.

-While children and teens continue to grow, learn more about life, friends, and their place in the world, remember that their brains are still rapidly developing.
-As a parent, you can help nurture that growth and help your teens develop thoughtful, rational thinking - skills that will continue to be important years to come.
+While children and teens continue to grow, learn more about life, friends and their place in the world, remember that their brains are still rapidly developing.
+As a parent, you can help nurture that growth and help your teens develop thoughtful, rational thinking—skills that will continue to be important for years to come.